mmdagent-ex/site-doc/content.en/docs/73_remote_tcpip.md

 ### Server Script Example: Receiving

-This is an example of a script operating as a server, receiving messages from MMDAgent-EX that connects to it.
+Example where a script acts as a server and receives messages from a connecting MMDAgent-EX.

 ```python
 import socket